CPU64x/valgrind-macos-MX/README.md

 | 1.0          |     public code, open source & public docker image |
 | latest          |     reference to docker imager version 1.0 |

+### How can I launch the program
+On your terminal
+> ./valgrind

+In the container
+> gcc -g main.c

+> valgrind ./a.out

+> exit

+To quit the container

 ## Copyrights

 ```text